-The SNSA Preferred Vendor Program connects HUYS and SHU teams with providers of team photography, awards and team parties.
+The SNSA Preferred Provider Program connects HUYS and SHU teams with providers of team photography, awards and team parties.
 While these items are optional, many teams choose to have team photos taken, purchase awards for team members, or have a team party at the end of the season.
-A packet of SNSA preferred vendors and their product offerings for the current season is included in the team packet distributed to all teams prior to the start of the season.
-Teams are not required to use an SNSA preferred vendor, but these businesses sponsor and support SNSA, so we encourage you to use them for your team photo, awards and party needs!
-Click on the links below for a list of preferred vendors for the Fall 2021 season.
+A packet of SNSA preferred providers and their product offerings for the current season is included in the team packet distributed to all teams prior to the start of the season.
+Teams are not required to use an SNSA preferred provider, but these businesses sponsor and support SNSA, so we encourage you to use them for your team photo, awards and party needs!
+Click on the links below for a list of preferred providers for the Spring 2022 season.

 SNSA's youth recreational league relies on parent volunteers to serve in team staff positions.
 Each SNSA team is required to have a Head Coach; Assistant Coach and Team Manager are optional positions, but we encourage all of our teams to have multiple staff volunteers to support the team.
 The following is a brief summary of SNSA team staff positions:

 HEAD COACH - The Head Coach is the controlling authority of the team, and is responsible for training and tactical game management.
+The Head Coach determines the practice schedule and location for the team.
 All SNSA teams are required to have a Head Coach.